Oticon Hearing Devices Prove to be Kid Friendly

 The Safari comes in nine different models –behind-the-ear (BTE) and Super Power (SP) – and is available in ten different colors.
 Two pages of colorful stickers accompany each model to allow for further personalization.

 Children with profound to severe hearing loss benefit from the Oticon Sumo family of hearing aids.
 This family of hearing devices work within the child’s hearing capabilities to balance the child’s ability to hear speech without over amplifying sound.

 Since feedback occurs frequently when children hug, chew or as they grow and their earmolds fit differently, Sumo DM uses Digital Phase Cancelation technology to reduce feedback without reducing the ability to hear.
 This is important, especially in higher powered hearing aids, because children have a tendency to turn down the volume if they hear feedback, which reduces their ability to hear.
 The Sumo DM also works with assistive FM devices, such as the Oticon Lexis FM system, to boost a child’s ability to hear and understand speech at home and in the classroom.

 Sumo DM users can choose from 15 different colors ranging from Cosmic Clear to purple.

 In the classroom, the Oticon Amigo FM allows children to hear the teacher as clearly as if she was sitting beside them.
-When the teacher speaks directly into the device, which acts as a microphone and transmitter, the sound is transmitted directly to the receiver.
+When the teacher speaks directly into the microphone portion of the FM system, the sound is transmitted directly to the receiver worn by the child.
 The receiver can be plugged into the bottom of the hearing aid, worn independently on another part of the body, or used with headphones -- depending upon the type of hearing aid you’re using it with.
 The system also works with computers and televisions and is durable enough to withstand even the toughest classroom environment.

 The Amigo FM works outside the classroom, too, especially in extremely noisy environments or when distance is an issue.